 You will pay estimated tax on income that is not subject to usual tax withholding such as earned income, dividend income, rental income, interest income, and capital gains.

 You generally need to make estimated quarterly tax payments if your tax owes are more than $1,000 as a sole proprietor, partnership, S corporation shareholder, or self-employed individual.

-Freelancers who earn royalties from their work, landlords (rental income), capital gains earners, self-employed, independent contractors, and a host of people who do not have their taxes removed from the source will also need to pay estimated taxes.
+Freelancers who earn royalties from their work, landlords (rental income), capital gains earners, self-employed, independent contractors, and a host of people who does not have their taxes removed from the source will also need to pay estimated taxes.